buildwithgrove/path/docusaurus/docs/operate/quickstart/path_cheatsheet.md

 :::tip

-The GatewayEndpoint ID `endpoint_1` and API Key `api_key_1` are defined in the `local/path/envoy/.gateway-endpoints.yaml` file.
+The `GatewayEndpoint` ID `endpoint_1` and API Key `api_key_1` are defined in the `local/path/envoy/.gateway-endpoints.yaml` file.

-To add new `GatewayEndpoints`, you may modify this file.
+To add or modify the `GatewayEndpoints` that are authorized to use your PATH instance, you may modify this file.

+Saving this file will trigger a hot-reloading of the PATH Auth Data Server (PADS) resource in Tilt.

 For detailed information on the `GatewayEndpoint` data structure, including how to use a Postgres database for storing `GatewayEndpoints`, [see the PATH Auth Data Server section of the PATH Auth README.md](https://github.com/buildwithgrove/path/tree/main/envoy#55-remote-grpc-auth-server).